 The way we consider our consumption habits is entirely changing due to the world facing an undoubtable climate crisis.
 The products we purchase and the services we rely on have almost all had their effect on the environment, so it only makes sense that climate-action-chic is the new generational trend.

 The phrase “greenwashing” topped headlines in August 2021 when environmental activist, Greta Thunberg, called the fashion industry out for partaking in the phenomenon.
-As the first to be on the cover of Vogue Scandinavia, Thunberg used to speak up against it.
 In a social media post that accompanied her cover announcement, she said:

 “Many are making it look as if the fashion industry are starting to take responsibility, by spending fantasy amounts on campaigns where they portray themselves as ‘sustainable’, ‘ethical’, ‘green’, ‘climate neutral’ and ‘fair’” she wrote, “But let’s be clear: This is almost never anything but pure greenwashing.
 You cannot mass produce fashion or consume ‘sustainably’ as the world is shaped today.
 That is one of the many reasons why we will need a system change.”

 The fashion industry is a huge contributor to the climate-and ecological emergency, not to mention its impact on the countless workers and communities who are being exploited around the world in order for some to enjoy fast fashion that many treat as disposables.
 1/3 pic.twitter.com/pZirCE1uci— Greta Thunberg (@GretaThunberg) August 8, 2021

 The food industry has also been a pretty large culprit when it comes to greenwashing, with companies such as Nestlé and Lay’s potato chips being accused of carrying out the marketing deception, despite contributing heavily to the global plastic waste problem or being unsustainable in their production process.